syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ![](Editing-Features_images/Editing-Features_img1.png)

-**FIPS**
+### Cryptography

 The system’s cryptography is based on the FIPS compliant algorithms for encryption, hashing and security.

+#### FIPS mode enabled

-By doing the following steps, we can enable FIPS in our machine:
+ By doing the given steps, we can enable FIPS in our machine:

-    1. Click Start, click Control Panel, and the click on Administrative Tools.
+    1. Click Start, open Control Panel, and then click on Administrative Tools.
     2. Double-click Local Security Policy.
     3. Double-click Local Policies.
     4. Click Security Options.
 Under Policies listed in the right pane, double-click System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing.
     5. Select Enabled to enable FIPS on your machine.

+#### Purpose of EnableMD5 in Clipboard operations

 When FIPS is enabled, the Clipboard Operations of EditControl are affected due to EditControl uses the MD5 algorithm.
-To avoid this, before enabling FIPS, you must disable the EditControl MD5 algorithm by setting the `EnableMD5` property to false.
+To avoid this, before enabling FIPS, you must disable the EditControl MD5 algorithm by setting the `EnableMD5` property to `false`.

 <table>
 <tr>